Internships and Externships

 • Preference given to students who have taken relevant coursework and/or previously worked in a legal office setting.

-To apply please provide a cover letter, CV, recent transcript and writing sample (combined as a single PDF) either through Handshake or by email to jobs [at] stopspying.org with the subject: “Civil Rights Intern”, as well as following this link to fill out our DEI Questionnaire.
+To apply please provide a cover letter, CV, recent transcript and writing sample (combined as a single PDF) either through Handshake or by email to jobs [at] stopspying.org with the subject: “Civil Rights Intern”, as well as following this link to fill out our Community Survey.

 Research Internship/Externship

-Research interns write advocacy-oriented research materials exploring the civil rights and racial justice impacts of government surveillance technologies.
+Research interns write advocacy-oriented research materials exploring the impact of government surveillance technologies on civil rights and racial justice.
 Research interns also contribute research toward S.T.O.P.’s op-eds and conference proposals.

 Qualifications: